variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-27-fascinated-by-disease---or-fascinated-by-wellness-this-makes-all-the-difference.md

 He'd been assigned to a neurologist who was the “top of the top” in MS treatment.
 She’s doing cutting edge research and people fly in from all over the country to see her.
 She tries out all the latest and greatest drugs on her patients.

 At our first appointment she was very thorough and patient in explaining the disease, and wanted to put him on drugs, the best one decreasing progression of the disease by about 30%.
-He would stay on it his entire life.&nbsp;
+He would stay on it his entire life.

-She seemed quite proud about that drug...but we were underwhelmed.
+She seemed quite proud about that drug…but we were underwhelmed.

 I knew clinically that simple diet changes and Chinese medicine gave WAY better responses!